AboAbdelhameed/Networking-SocketTutorial/README.md

 # Networking-SocketTutorial

-## To run this project on your machin
+## To run this project on your machine
 1. Clone the repo into your local machine using: git clone https://github.com/AboAbdelhameed/Networking-SocketTutorial.git